Kubster55/Kubster55/README.md

 - 👋 Hi, I’m @Kubster55
 - 👀 I’m interested in ... women
 - 🌱 I’m currently learning ... women
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... women
 - 📫 How to reach me ...
 <!---
 Kubster55/Kubster55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.